What are the next steps in the Tory leadership race?

-By Thursday evening, there will be just two candidates left in the contest to become the next Tory leader and British prime minister.
+By this evening, there will be just two candidates left in the contest to become the next Tory leader and British prime minister.

 Front-runner Boris Johnson appears almost certain to make it on to the final ballot, which will go to Tory members who decide the next occupant of Number 10.